-Avoid using ethanol gas if you can, or you can do what I do, use a gas stabiliser.
+Avoid using ethanol gas if you can, or you can do what I do, use a gas stabilizer.

 It’s easy to use and eliminates the chances of stale/contaminated gas.
-Just dump some stabiliser into your gas tank and fill up with ethanol blend or regular gas.
+Just dump some stabilizer into your gas tank and fill it up with ethanol blend or regular gas.
 This will keep your gas fresh for up to 2 years, problem solved.

 The Complete Mechanical Checklist